 - The matching seashell halves in Kannazuki no Miko start off as a Friendship Trinket but get upgraded to Love Trinket for Himeko and Chikane.

-- In Magical Girl Lyrical Nanoha, Nanoha and Fate exchange their hair ribbons at the end of the first season.
+- In Lyrical Nanoha, Nanoha and Fate exchange their hair ribbons at the end of the first season.
+They both continue to wear them throughout the second season but remove them following the Time Skip (though by that point, they weren't exactly "friends").

 - In the end of Puella Magi Madoka Magica, right before she became the personification of hope, Madoka gave her hair ribbons to Homura.